pnp/cli-microsoft365/.github/pull_request_template.md

 > ### Pull Request Title
 >
-> Plese ensure that you have included a meaningful title describing your change.
+> Please ensure that you have included a meaningful title describing your change.
 >
 > For example...
 >